A distance exponent for Liouville quantum gravity: Preliminaries

 \subsubsection{Boundary lengths}

-In this subsection we will introduce some additional notation to help us describe the LQG structure graphs.
 For $a, b \in \BB R$ with $a < b$, the cell $\eta ([a,b])$ has four natural marked boundary arcs, corresponding to the set of points in $\eta ([a,b])$ which lie on either the left or right outer boundary of either $\eta ((-\infty , b])$ or $\eta'([a,\infty))$.
 We call these boundary arcs the lower left, lower right, upper left, and upper right boundary arcs.
 In terms of the peanosphere Brownian motion $Z = (L,R)$, the lower left (resp.\ right) boundary arc of $\eta([a,b])$ is the image under $\eta$ of the set of $t\in [a,b]$ such that $L$ (resp. $R$) attains a running infimum at time $t$ when running forward from time $a$.
-Similarly, the upper left (resp.\ right) boundary arc of $\eta([a,b])$ is the image under $\eta$ of the set of $t\in [a,b]$ such that $L$ (resp. $R$) attains a running infimum at time $t$ when running backward from time $b$.
+Similarly, the upper left (resp.\ right) boundary arc of $\eta([a,b])$ is the image of the set of $t\in [a,b]$ such that $L$ (resp. $R$) attains a running infimum at time $t$ when running backward from time $b$.

 We will have occasion to consider four marked subsets of the vertex set of $\mcl G^\ep|_{(0,T]}$ which correspond to the four marked boundary arcs of $\eta([0,T])$ discussed above.
 We emphasize that these four subsets are not necessarily disjoint.
 See Figure~\ref{fig-graph-bdy} for an illustration.